2023 Best Value Allied Health Professions Associate Degree Schools in Arizona

 In-state tuition fees for undergraduate students at GateWay Community College are $2,070 per year.
 After completing their Associate Degree, allied health graduates from GateWay Community College carry an average student debtload of $9,515.

 Out of the 16 schools in Arizona that were part of this year’s ranking, Central Arizona College landed the # 2 spot on the list.
-Located in the rural area of Coolidge, Pinal County Community College is a public college with a small student population.
+Located in the rural area of Coolidge, Pinal County Community College is a public school with a small student population.

 Pinal County Community College not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Associate Degree Trade Schools in Arizona list.

 You’ll be in good company if you decide to attend Eastern Arizona College.
 It ranked #5 on our 2023 Best Value Allied Health Professions Associate Degree Schools in Arizona list.
-Located in the remote town of Thatcher, Eastern Arizona College is a public college with a small student population.
+Located in the remote town of Thatcher, Eastern Arizona College is a public school with a small student population.

 Full Allied Health Professions at Eastern Arizona College Report

 Pima Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
 It came in at #7 on the list.
-Pima County Community College District is a fairly large public school located in the large city of Tucson.
+Pima County Community College District is a fairly large public school located in the city of Tucson.

 In-state tuition fees for undergraduate students at Phoenix College are $2,070 per year.